donishadsmith/neurocaps/paper/paper.md

 # Summary
 Co-Activation Patterns (CAPs) is a dynamic functional connectivity technique that clusters similar spatial distributions of brain activity.
-To make this analytical technique more accessible to neuroimaging researchers, NeuroCAPs [@zenodo], an open source Python package, was developed.
+To make this analytical technique more accessible to neuroimaging researchers, NeuroCAPs, an open source Python package, was developed.
 This package performs end-to-end CAPs analyses on preprocessed resting-state or task-based functional magnetic resonance imaging (fMRI) data, and is most optimized for data preprocessed with fMRIPrep, a robust preprocessing pipeline designed to minimize manual user input and enhance reproducibility